The exact region and an inequality between Chatterjee's and Spearman's rank correlations: Introduction and main results

-i.e., the probability of the event $\{\rho_n - \xi_n > 0.4 + \varepsilon\}$ converges to zero as \(n\) tends to \(\infty\,.\) Hence, Zhang’s construction illustrates an extreme \emph{finite-sample} phenomenon, which our result complements by showing that the gap cannot be larger than $0.4$ in the limit. \end{enumerate} \end{remark}

-Due to Theorem \ref{lem:rho_ge_xi}, \(\xi\) does not exceed \(\rho\) under the SI property.
-As the following example shows, this is no longer true if the underlying copulas satisfy the weaker positive dependence concept PLOD (see Definition \ref{defposdep}).
+Due to Theorem~\ref{thm:rho_ge_xi}, \(\xi\) does not exceed \(\rho\) under the SI property.
+As the following example shows, this is no longer true if the underlying copulas satisfy the weaker positive dependence concept PLOD.
+Recall that a bivariate copula \(C\) is said to be positive lower orthant dependent (PLOD) if \(C(u,v) \geq uv\) for all \((u,v)\in [0,1]^2.\)

-\begin{example}[PLOD is not sufficient for \(\xi(C)\;\le\;\rho(C)\)] ~\\ Let \(U\) be uniform on \((0,1)\) and let \(f\colon [0,1]\to [0,1]\) be defined by \(f(u) = u\) for \(u\in [0,1/4]\cup (3/4,1]\,,\) \(f(u) = u+1/4\) for \(u\in (1/4.1/2]\,,\) and \(f(u) = u-1/4\) for \(u\in [1/2,3/4]\,.\) Then \(V:= f(U)\) is uniform on \([0,1]\) and \(C(u,v):=P(U\leq u, V\leq v)\geq uv\) for all \((u,v)\in [0,1]^2\,.\) Hence, \(C\) is PLOD.
-Further, \(\xi(C)=1\) because \(V\) perfectly depends on \(U.\) However, \(\rho(C) = 13/16\,.\) \end{example}
+\begin{example}[PLOD is not sufficient for \(\xi(C)\le \rho(C)\)] ~\\ Let \(U\) be uniform on \((0,1)\) and let \(f\colon [0,1]\to [0,1]\) be defined by \(f(u) = u\) for \(u\in [0,1/4]\cup (3/4,1],\) \(f(u) = u+1/4\) for \(u\in (1/4.1/2],\) and \(f(u) = u-1/4\) for \(u\in (1/2,3/4].\) Then \(V:= f(U)\) is uniform on \([0,1]\) and \(C(u,v):=P(U\le u, V\le v)\geq uv\) for all \((u,v)\in [0,1]^2.\) Hence, \(C\) is PLOD.
+Further, \(\xi(C)=1\) because \(V\) perfectly depends on \(U.\) However, \(\rho(C) = 13/16.\) \end{example}